-- Talk with the child or young person who has been displaying bullying behaviour.
-Explain the situation and try to get them to understand the consequences of their behaviour. - Identify the feelings that cause them to act this way and develop alternative ways of responding to these feelings - Encourage and support those displaying bullying behaviour to change this behaviour.
-Ask them to consider the impact their actions are having on the other person - Aim to restore positive relationships.
-In some cases, it might be worth seeking an apology from those involved in bullying behaviour (for example, where those on the receiving end with a reconciliation).
-However, apologies are only of real value when they are genuine - Be sensitive and use good judgement when it comes to informing the parents/carers of those whose negative behaviour is impacting on others.
-Put the child or young person at the centre - will telling the parents/ carers result in more problems for the child or young person?
-What are the child/young person's views on parents/carers knowing?
-If in any doubt, seek advice from the Child Wellbeing and Protection Officer before responding - Only consider imposing consequences as necessary to ensure the safety of children and young people, e.g. exclusion from the team or particular activity until behaviour standards are improved
+- Identify the feelings that cause them to act this way and develop alternative ways of responding to these feelings - Encourage and support those displaying bullying behaviour to change this behaviour.
+Ask them to consider the impact their actions is having on the other person - Aim to restore positive relationships.
+In some cases it might be worth seeking an apology from those involved in bullying behaviour (for examples, where those on the receiving end wish a reconciliation).
+However, apologies are only of real value when they are genuine

+- views on parents/carers knowing?
+If in any doubt seek advice from the Child Wellbeing and Protection Officer before responding - Only consider imposing consequences as necessary to ensure the safety of children and young people, e.g. exclusion from the team or particular activity until behaviour standards are improved

-These guidelines have been informed and developed with support from respectme, their publication 'Bullying in Scotland 2014' and Respect for All: National Approach to Anti-Bullying for Scotland's Children and Young People, Scottish Government 2017.
-Copyright remains with respectme, and we acknowledge all and any material taken from www.respectme.org.uk
+These guidelines have been informed and developed with support from respectme, their publication 'Bullying in Scotland 2014' and the Respect for All: National Approach to Anti-Bullying for Scotland's Children and Young People, Scottish Government 2017.
+Copyright remains with respectme and we acknowledge all and any material taken from www.respectme.org.uk